frankhale/CouplesJournal/README.md

 - As a user I should be able to confirm my account via email (currently there is a button to fake this) when registering

+Raspberry Pi Setup:

+- [ ] Set up SD card with Ubuntu 20.10 server
+- [ ] Configure OS, get latest updates, etc...
+- [ ] Enable SSH
+- [ ] Install .NET 5
+- [ ] Punch hole in firewall to allow port 80/443 traffic
+- [ ] Set up nginx (need to figure out how to use self signed cert for 443 traffic)
+- [ ] Figure out how to run web app forever (if it crashes, restart it)

 ## Status

 All features I marked in MVP are done.
 Next up is code cleanup and to test the